brodieLH/cs1521-tutorials/README.md

     - Fixed for T3 2025

     Week 3
-    - Update slides! a few mistakes in them
+    - Next time take note of mistakes in slides!! otherwise good
-    - Consider combining q5/6/7 into one, and do q8 instead, they were way too similar
-    - Improve hexidecimal explanation

     Week 4
     - Fix mistakes in slides